hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/social-media/google-buynow.rst

 ``Merchant``      Your Google Merchant ID.
 You need to register with Google
                   Checkout to get one of these.

+                  **If Google asks you to validate your website, get in touch with us...**

 ``Currency``      A currency that Google accepts payments in.
 The currency
                   code is one of the following ISO 4217 currency descriptons: